malramsay64/phd-thesis/01_Introduction/Computational_Methods.md

 As @Buckheit1995 put it
 "an article about computational results is advertising, not scholarship.
-The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures"
+The actual scholarship is the complete software development environment and the complete set of instructions which generated the figures".

 In a study of reproducibility
 @Baker2016 found that 80% of respondents